 Anna has 30 years' experience in human resources, learning development, facilitation and project management.
 She is the founder and Director of Strategic HR Solutions.
-She has a sister with an intellectual disability and a son who is a Special Olympics athlete at Melbourne Inner East Club, of which Anna is the Chair.
-This first-hand experience motivates Anna's commitment to promoting healthy, active lifestyles for people with intellectual disabilities and to promoting Special Olympics Australia as a vehicle for achievement, community engagement and inclusion.
+She has a sister with an intellectual disability and a son who is a Special Olympics athlete at Melbourne Inner East Club.
+This first-hand experience motivates Anna's commitment to promoting healthy, active lifestyles for people with intellectual disabilities and endorsing Special Olympics Australia as a vehicle for achievement, community engagement and inclusion.
 Anna is a graduate of the AICD.
+Anna is a member of the Nomination Committee.

-Appointed 25 February 2020
+Appointed on 25 February 2020